— A solution which is not precisely correct, but that solves the problem well enough for the time being. A quick-and-dirty solution.

 - A simple lack of will, or work-ethic needed to produce a proper solution.

-Kluge is a difficult word because it is one of those words that people understand the meaning of, but the concept can be difficult to relate in concise, unambiguous terms.
+Kluge is hard to define because it is one of those words that people understand the meaning of, but the concept can be difficult to relate in concise, unambiguous terms.
 There is some irony in this.

 In the age of impermanent text, this sometimes tends to decay further, into a definition that is forwarded merely because it is easy to relate in words, rather than a definition that fully describes the underlying concept.
 Ironically, the simplified, easy-to-explain definitions become examples of actual kluges.